 Improve Site Speed: Remove Render-blocking JS & CSS

-WordPress enables you to build a custom website with your choice of plugins and themes, but this can mean that your site has a lot of scripts slowing down its loading times.
+WordPress enables you to build a custom website with your choice of plugins and themes.
+However, this can mean that your site has a lot of scripts slowing down its loading times.
 Not all of these scripts need to be loaded right away, and some can actually block visitors from seeing your content as quickly as possible.

 When the script queue is very long, it can take a while before visitors are able to access your site.
 Often, many of these scripts aren’t necessary for viewing the website right away, and could just as easily wait to run until after the site itself is fully loaded.

 Of course, site speed is affected by more than just render-blocking scripts.
-That said, this a factor that can make a significant difference in load times.
-Remember that every resource on a webpage takes up bytes, more of which result in longer download times.
+With that said, this is a factor that can make a significant difference in loading times.
+Remember that every resource on a web page takes up bytes, more of which can result in longer download times.
 The fewer and lighter scripts your site has, the better.
 After all, you don’t want to let a slow site negatively impact your business.

 Before you can eliminate render-blocking scripts, you’ll need to identify which scripts are causing problems.
 To do this, we recommend using Google’s PageSpeed Insights.
 Simply enter your URL, and Google will tell you exactly which scripts are slowing down your page:

 To reduce the number of render-blocking scripts on your site, you’ll need to follow a few best practices:

 One of the biggest benefits to using this plugin is the easy setup process.
 However, one potential downside is the user interface.
 The plugin creates a different experience in your WordPress dashboard then you might be used to.
 Some longtime users may not appreciate this interface change.
 Still, the plugin’s actual functionality remains top-notch.

 There are a few free extras you can get for WP Rocket in the WordPress Plugin Directory.
 However, the base plugin itself is priced at $49 a year for one website and one year of support, with additional tiers offering more options.